-- Deploy practice exams. a day or two before the first actual exam so they have an idea of how it looks and to iron out any kinks.
+- Deploy practice exams a day or two before the first actual exam so your students have an idea of how it looks and to iron out any kinks.

 - Do NOT modify any of the following settings on the Test Options page after you’ve set up a LockDown Exam: